 Juice extractors are becoming an ever-popular kitchen appliance.
 Each year sales go up as more people seek out ways to improve their health and well-being, and fresh homemade juice recipes really are an excellent addition to any health-promoting lifestyle.
-Fresh juice is abundant in living enzymes, vitamins and minerals, and provides a super dose of antioxidants.
+Fresh juice is abundant in living enzymes, vitamins, and minerals, and provides a super dose of antioxidants.

 Health Benefits from Vegetable Juice

 It is essential, however, to distinguish the fundamental difference between freshly made juice and the commercial juice that we find at the store.
 Commercial juice is not even a close second in regards to nutrient content, taste and health benefits in comparison to a homemade juice recipe.
 The fundamental differences are that commercial juices undergo significant processing to give them a shelf life and often includes unhealthy added ingredients like sugar, artificial sweeteners, preservatives, and colorings.
-Commercial juices are heated and filtered to destroy bacteria, but this processing also destroys the majority of its antioxidant content, all of the living enzymes and some of the vitamins and minerals, too.
+Commercial juices are heated, and filtered to destroy bacteria, but this processing also destroys the majority of its antioxidant content, all of the living enzymes, and some vitamins and minerals, too.

-So with essential less nutrition and the added harmful chemicals, the health benefits of commercial juice are debatable, and I believe they may even be a little detrimental to health.
-Ever had a glass of commercial orange juice only to be left with an acidic feeling in your stomach or even heartburn?
+So with essential, less nutrition and the added harmful chemicals, the health benefits of commercial juice are debatable, and I believe they may even be a little detrimental to health.
+Ever had a glass of commercial orange juice, only to be left with an acidic feeling in your stomach or even heartburn?
 A glass of homemade orange juice is a very different experience!
-Besides, freshly made fruit juices are naturally sugary enough and for that reason should be kept to a minimum, and don’t need added sugar, which is acid forming.
+Besides, freshly made fruit juices are naturally sugary enough and for that reason should be kept to a minimum and don’t need added sugar, which is acid forming.

 Homemade Juice Using Fresh Ingredients